eminizer/FriendlyFitter/README.md

 ## Linear Least Squares

-This algorithm fits a set of x and y datapoints (possibly including uncertainties) with a line.
+This algorithm fits a set of x and y datapoints (possibly including uncertainties) with a line and reports the best-fit line's slope and intercept.
 The included speed of light data example is a fit of this type.
 If the datapoints you put in have uncertainties associated with them the fit will weight each datapoint according to its uncertainty.

 ### Input file parameters